InstaWP/documentation/docs/getting-started.md

 :::info Site Limits

-As a guest user, InstaWP allows you to create upto 3 sites at a time, every site will expir after *8 hours* of usage.
+As a guest user, InstaWP allows you to create upto 3 sites at a time, every site will expire after *8 hours* of usage.

 :::